dwmoreau/MLI/Methods.md

 Notably, the $\sigma^2_{q^2}$ presented here does not include the randomness in the same way as the weighting in SVD-Index.
 Randomness is important to the algorithm and is included by other means.

-### 2.4.2 Random Unit Cell Generation and Miller Index Assignments
+### 2.4.2 Random Unit Cell Generation

 Random unit cells are generated from the neural networks.
 For each entry, a set of mean and variance estimates are taken from each neural network trained on the different groups.
 Each set of mean and variance estimates are used as parameters for a Normal distribution and $n_{nn}$ random unit cell parameters are generated. $n_{rf}$ random unit cells are also selected from individual decision trees in the random forest model.

 Once random unit cells are generated, there will be $n_g(n_{nn} + n_{rf})$ candidate unit cells where $n_g$ is the number of groups.
-For each candidate unit cell, Miller indices are assigned to each peak using the assignment neural network.

 ### 2.4.3 Unit Cell Optimization

-At this point, there are candidate unit cells, assigned Miller indices with confidences $\rho(H_{k,j}|\vec{c})$.
+At this point, there are candidate unit cells.
 An algorithm within the Markov Chain Monte Carlo (MCMC) framework is used to perform statistical optimization of the unit cell parameters.
-MCMC algorithms are used to estimate posterior distributions or perform numerical integration.
+MCMC algorithms are used to estimate posterior distributions.
 They roughly follow these steps 0) Start with an initial set of parameters and a posterior or likelihood function.
 1) Select a new set of parameters according to a well-defined protocol that includes a randomness aspect.
 2) Either accept or reject the new set of parameters based on the ratio of the likelihoods and/or priors) calculated from the new set and original set of parameters.
 Then iteratively repeat steps 1) and 2), until a predefined stopping point or criteria.

 For this algorithm, MCMC Step 0) is described in section 2.4.2.
 For MCMC Step 1), unit cell parameters for the next iteration are selected according to this protocol:

+1.1) Perform inference using the assignment Neural networks.
+There are four different assignment neural networks that were trained on data with varying degrees of random perturbation to the unit cell parameters.
+One of these neural networks is randomly selected and used for inference for all candidate unit cells.

+1.2) Assign Miller indices.
+There are two options, a) resampling, Miller indices are randomly assigned with probabilities equal to their softmaxes, and b) subsampling: the most probable Miller index is assigned.

-1.1) Calculate $\sigma^2_{q^2}$ based on the current unit cell.
+1.3) Calculate $\sigma^2_{q^2}$ based on the current unit cell and Miller index assignment

-1.2) Subsample the peaks, so if there are 20 peaks, 15 peaks are randomly selected.
+1.4) If using option b, subsampling, subsample the peaks.
+If there are 20 peaks, 15 peaks are randomly selected.
 Options exist for purely random subsampling and for subsampling based on softmax probabilities.

 $\textit{Subsampling peaks might not work for triclinic.
 There might not be enough peaks to ensure there is a constraint for each unit cell parameter.}$
 $\textit{Well, Coehlo 2003 shows that 20 peaks will result in 12\% of triclinic unit cells will be unsolvable.
 9\% for monoclinic}$
 $\textit{These numbers go up a lot at 10 peaks.}$
-$\textit{I plan on implementing a resampling approach where Miller indices are chosen instead of the most probable (largest softmax), the resampling}$
-$\textit{approach will assign Miller indices by random selection based on the softmax probabilities.}$
+$\textit{On the otherhand, resampling is slower.}$

-1.3) Optimize the unit cell parameters by minimizing the negative log-likelihood given by Eq.
+1.5) Optimize the unit cell parameters by minimizing the negative log-likelihood given by Eq.
 8. This is performed with $\textit{scipy.optimize.minize}$, both analytically calculated gradients and Hessians are available.
 The optimization is formulated so the second derivatives of $q^2_{cal}$ are zero with respect to the optimizable parameters, easing the calculation of the Hessian.

 Consider the case where only one iteration of the optimization is performed.
 For a gradient descent or quasi-Newton (BFGS for example) optimizer, the unit cell parameters will be moved in the direction of the negative gradient of the negative log-likelihood multiplied by a constant (one in the BFGS case).
 This movement of the parameters is very similar to the mechanism in the Metropolis Adjusted Langevin Algorithm (MALA).